ekedonald/Automating-AWS-Infrastructure-with-IaC-using-Terraform/README.md

 #### Fixing The Problems By Code Refactoring
 The following steps are taken to improve our code by refactoring it:

-Run the `terrafom destroy` command and type `yes` to destroy to the current infrastructure. _**Note:** Do not destroy an infrastructure that has been deployed to production._
+Run the `terrafom destroy -auto-approve` command to destroy to the current infrastructure. _**Note:** Do not destroy an infrastructure that has been deployed to production._

 **Fixing Hard Coded Values**: Variables are introduced to remove hard coding.